huggingface/text-generation-inference/router/README.md

 It uses gRPC to communicate with the shards which can therefore be kept much simpler and focus on having the most efficient forward passes as possible.

-## Dynamic batching
+## Continuous batching

 One important feature of `text-generation-inference` is enabled by this `router`.

-Dynamic batching is the act of regularly running queries in the same `forward` step of the LLM (a "batch") and also removing them when they are finished.
+Continuous batching is the act of regularly running queries in the same `forward` step of the LLM (a "batch") and also removing them when they are finished.

-In order for dynamic batching to be useful, you need to have more compute available with respect to the memory requirements of your model.
+In order for continuous batching to be useful, you need to have more compute available with respect to the memory requirements of your model.
 This is essentially true for LLMs and the larger the model, the truer it gets (since you have to pool multiple GPUs to load the model, you effectively have a lot of compute power at your hands).